 — Flying fish jump out of the water and can glide for 30 to 50 meters!

-In fact, it is said flying fish actually glide, more than they ‘fly’.
+It is said flying fish glide, more than they ‘fly.’
 Flying fish have also been known to remain in ‘flight’ for up to 45 seconds and can also travel at speeds of more than 70 km per hour (43 miles per hour).

-This interesting fish is not only a national Barbadian symbol, but also a staple part of Bajan diets island-wide.
+This exciting fish is not only a Barbadian national symbol but also a staple part of Bajan diets island-wide.

 — November 30th marks the Barbados Independence from British rule.